FOCUS-Goldman Sachs CEO's growth strategy gets traction with board-sources

 The assessment, which follows Goldman's recent board meeting in India, has not been previously reported.
 It shows that the circle around Solomon believe in his ability to revive the bank's fortunes.

-The bank's shares have fallen about 2% in 2023, lagging competitors Morgan Stanley MS.N and JPMorgan Chase JPM.N where shares have risen 8% and 15%, respectively.
-Even so, Goldman's stock is still outperforming the S&P banks index, which is down more than 3% this year.
+The bank's shares are broadly flat this year, lagging competitors Morgan Stanley MS.N and JPMorgan Chase JPM.N where shares have risen 9% and 15%, respectively.
+Even so, Goldman's stock is still outperforming the S&P banks index, which is down more than 2% this year.

 The bank declined to comment on its share price performance.